konfuzio-ai/konfuzio-sdk/docs/web/on_premises.md

 ## Architectural Overview

 The diagram illustrates the components of a Konfuzio Server deployment.
 Optional components are represented by dashed lines.
-The numbers in brackets represent the minimal and maximal of container count per component.
+The numbers in brackets represent the minimal and maximal container count per component.

 .. mermaid::